Resources for Health Care Professionals

 London Deanery (E-Learning) — This series of open access short modules covers core topics in clinical teaching and learning.
 They have been developed for the London Deanery to inform and support the professional development of clinical teachers.

-The University of Texas MD Anderson Cancer Center - Faculty Development — The Faculty Development Program, as part of Academic Affairs at The University of Texas MD Anderson Cancer Center, can provide you with the skill sets you need to succeed at every phase of your career.
+The University of Texas MD Anderson Cancer Center - Department of Faculty & Academic Career Enhancement (FACE) — The Faculty Development Program, as part of Academic Affairs at The University of Texas MD Anderson Cancer Center, can provide you with the skill sets you need to succeed at every phase of your career.

 The University of Texas MD Anderson Cancer Center - Clinical Cancer Genetics - The Clinical Cancer Genetics Program at MD Anderson Cancer Center — Dedicated to providing hereditary cancer risk assessment and consultation services.
 Our multidisciplinary team is comprised of specially trained genetic counselors and physicians who work together to provide education, hereditary cancer risk assessment, genetic counseling and genetic testing, individualized cancer screening and prevention programs to people who are concerned about their personal and family history of cancer.